TorBorve/Drone-Launcher/README.md

 4. **Clone**

     The odroid also need to have this repository to work.
-Clone it in a ROS workspace whereever you would like.
-If you do not have internet connection due to the Radio network configuration you can use something like sftp to transfer the repository from you computer to the odroid.
-Please refere to this guide: [LINK](https://www.servermania.com/kb/articles/how-to-use-sftp-commands)
+Clone it into the foler `catkin_ws/src`.
+You can copy your repo over to the odroid by running: ```./scripts/copy_files_and_compile_odroid.sh```.
+The script will ask you for the password of the odroid a few times.
+The file transfer and compile will take some time.

 5. **Flash code from Odroid (Optional)**